emilknudstrup/FIESpipe/docs/source/examples/tempmatch.rst

 	* whereas the second example is a collection of calls to function doing the same thing as in the first example

 .. note::
-	The code take a bit of time to compile -- parallelize
+	The code takes a bit of time to compile -- parallelize

 Step-by-step
 ---------------------